simonscmap/opedia_docs/submitting_data/submitting_data.rst

     - type: string
     - length: <500 chars
     - examples: [field sample, Biology, abundance, synechococcus, ...]

+.. note:: **Keywords are variable-specific and case-insensitive.
+The suggested format for each variable keyword list is:**

+    - var_short_name
+    - var_long_name
+    - Example keywords related to any official or unofficial variable names:   no3 / nitrate / no_3 ...
+    - Example keywords related to sensor/apparatus:  cruise / satellite / computer (in case of mode) / CTD / Towfish ....
+    - Example keywords related to official or unofficial cruise names (if applicable): HOT16 / KM1314 / ....
+    - Example keywords related to data owners institution:  UW / University of Washington / ...
+    - Example keywords related to data production techniques: spectroscopy / flow cytometry / ...
+    - Example keywords related to the research context: omics / 16s / ...
+    - Example keywords related to the associated discipline(s): chemistry / biology / physics / biogeochemical / biogeography ...
+    - Any other keywords you think are relevant

+    **Keyword Example for <proprochloro_abundance> variable in the SeaFlow Dataset:**

+    - prochloro_abundance, Prochlorococcus Abundance , seaflow, pro, prochloro, prochlorococcus, flow, cytometry, flow-cytometry, insitu, in-situ, cruise,  observation, rep, reprocessed, bio, biology, armbrust, UW, abundance,cell abundance

 11. **var_comment**: any other comment about the variable